 The FTTC (fibre to the cabinet) broadband being installed throughout the UK by BT eliminates the old copper lines for all but the last run into your home, providing speeds at a maximum of 76Mb down and 20Mb up - a huge improvement in comparison to ADSL.

 Fibre broadband’s reach is now much improved so many areas should have access to at least 38Mb fibre services, and with the increasing amount of competition in the market prices are actually falling close to ADSL.
 Fibre is now available from many of the major providers, including Plusnet, Sky and TalkTalk, as well as BT.
 It is a relatively inexpensive superfast option.

 And of course those speeds are far better for big file downloads, high definition video streaming and lag-free online gaming.
 It’s particularly useful if you’re sharing the connection with multiple users and devices.

-Virgin Media cable broadband offers what is currently the fastest mass-market broadband in the country.
-Their top service rockets along at 120Mb, and even the basic option starts at 30Mb.
+Virgin Media broadband offers what is currently the fastest mass-market broadband in the country.
+Their top service rockets along at 300Mb, and even the basic option starts at 50Mb.

 The top end packages aren’t cheap, but with the rapid connection speeds and enormous selection of TV channels you do get a lot for the money.

 There is catch, though.
 Virgin Media installs and operates its own fibre network and while they do cover around 60% of the population it is still not uncommon to find areas where there’s no availability.
 In many parts of London this should not be an issue, particularly in newer blocks of flats where cable is often installed during construction, however you may discover that it just is not fitted in your street even if you live right near a location served by Virgin.

 The postcode lottery - how to find the best broadband in London